This post probably contains affiliate links. You can read my full disclosure policy here.

 Not all families are created equal.
 And what works for your neighbors might not work for your household.

-If you’re trying to make that decision right now, continue reading about the real struggles of being a working mom.
+If you’re trying to make that decision right now, continue reading about the real struggles of being a working mom, because you need to be able to make a truly informed decision.

 WHY BEING A WORKING MOM IS HARD